Station Commander Vicky Best

 But what is it like being a woman in a job that historically has a stereotype for being a job for the boys?

-Vicky comments: "I don't see myself any differently from any of the guys on the watch and they don't treat me differently.
-I had a really good insight into the wholetime service from my time in Control so knew there were very few women as operational firefighters but that didn't bother me.
+Vicky said: "I don't see myself any differently from the men and they don't treat me any differently.
+I had a really good insight into the Service from my time in Control so knew there were very few women as operational firefighters but that didn't bother me.

 "You just need to get stuck in and do the same as any other firefighter on the watch."